-Undergoing = being in the process of having something done to one, such as "undergoing repairs".
+Undergoing = being in the process of having something done to one, such as "undergoing repairs" or "undergoing surgery".

-Undertaking = the act of preparing a funeral (funeral organisers are called "undertakers" in the UK), or of promising to perfrom some task, such as "I undertake to organise the tombola stall".
+Undertaking = the act of preparing a funeral (funeral organisers are called "undertakers" in the UK), or of promising to perform some task, such as "I undertake to organise the tombola stall".
 An undertaking, as a noun, is some kind of significant task which someone has taken on, e.g. "Renovating the bridge will be a major undertaking".

 Vain = being proud of one's own appearance or abilities in a smug, show-offish, self-preening way.
 A thing or situation which is vain can also be pointless, something which is bound to fail, as in "a vain attempt to escape" or "He applied in vain for housing benefit".

 Vane = a long flat sheet of some material, designed to be moved by wind or water, such as a weather-vane or the sails of a windmill.

 Vein = a blood-vessel which returns de-oxygenated blood from the body to the heart.

 Vial or phial = a small bottle such as you might use to contain medicine or perfume.

 Viol = a six-stringed musical instrument similar to a violin, but having looser, gut strings and a softer sound.

 Viscous = of a liquid, thick and gloopy.